1. Week 14

 14. Week 26

-You may not get any new symptoms but the ones you have are surely to intensify.
+You may not get any new symptoms but the ones you have are sure to intensify.
 Expect aches and pains in your joints and muscles, headaches, cramps, and insomnia.

-If you’re still building that nursery, make sure you’re up to dates on all the current safety recommendations for cribs, changing tables, infant car seats, strollers, and other items your baby will need.
+If you’re still building that nursery, make sure you’re up to date on all the current safety recommendations for cribs, changing tables, infant car seats, strollers, and other items your baby will need.

 Read more about week 26.